LACMA

 Curatorial Notes

-This elegant calligraphy is the tuğra, or imperial monogram, of the Ottoman sultan Suleiman (r.
+This elegant calligraphy is the tuğra, or imperial monogram, of the Ottoman sultan Süleyman (r.
 1520–66).
-Originally placed at the head of a royal document, it transforms the sultan’s name and titles and the formula "ever victorious" into a uniform and harmonious series of curved and vertical lines, while the actual letters are stacked close together in the lower portion.
-It serves to demonstrate the overwhelming concern for exquisite detail that characterizes the art of Suleiman’s reign in particular and Ottoman art in general.
+Each reigning sultan possessed his own tuğra drawn by the court calligrapher and used for all of his official documents, court decrees, and coinage (see M.2002.1.458).
+Originally placed at the head of a royal document, as in this example, it transforms the sultan’s name and titles and the formula “ever victorious” into a uniform and harmonious series of curved and vertical lines, while the actual letters are stacked close together in the lower portion, emphasizing aesthetics over legibility.
+It serves to demonstrate the overwhelming concern for exquisite detail that characterizes the art of Süleyman’s reign in particular and Ottoman art in general.

 Selected Bibliography